A Wash in the Oceans

 Look alive

 Dineo Seshee Bopape invites one into her privileged circle.
 One can feel it the moment one crosses a circle of coarse white stones to find a seat.
 One can feel it in their gleam of white in near darkness.
-One can feel it, too, in the greater comfort and scale of her three-channel video, Lerato Laka, at the Museum of Modern Art through October 9.
+One can feel it, too, in the greater comfort and scale of her three-channel video, Lerato Laka, at the Museum of Modern Art.
 The image of ocean waters would be absorbing enough all by itself, even without the gentle drumming and the artist's voice.
 Lerato laka le a phela le a phela le a phela, she intones.
 "My love is alive, is alive, is alive."

 That welcome may come as a surprise: just who has privileged you?
 She sings in a language unlikely to be yours, from her homeland in South Africa.
 Dineo Seshee Bopape's Lerato Laka (Museum of Modern Art, 2022)The tongue itself struggles to hang on in Cape Town, where everyday life and official business have long been conducted in Afrikaans and then English.
 Here it speaks of a love that must remain enigmatic in any language.
 One can only guess, but the limestone and black soil that carpet the installation must be native to the region as well.